jkekoamartin/robot-backend/robot-client/README.md

 The client application includes a set of debug tools to help diagnose and troubleshoot issues:

 1. **Debug Console**: A visual console that displays detailed logs and provides testing functions
+   - Shows the debug tools version in the console header
+   - Displays version information on initialization
 2. **SDK Loading Tests**: Verify that the SpacetimeDB SDK is loaded correctly
 3. **Connection Tests**: Test connectivity to the SpacetimeDB module
 4. **Robot Operation Tests**: Test basic robot operations (create, update, increment, query)